aadey1/MethodsStream_NMDS/README.md

 2. QuickReferenceGuide-NMDS.docx
   For quick lookups:

-    Copy-paste ready code blocks
+   - Copy-paste ready code blocks
-    Stress value interpretation table
+   - Stress value interpretation table
-    PERMANOVA and BETADISPER interpretation guide
+   - PERMANOVA and BETADISPER interpretation guide
-    Troubleshooting checklist
+   - Troubleshooting checklist
-    Citation templates
+   - Citation templates

 3. NMDSResultsInterpretation.docx
   Learn how to interpret and report your results:

-    What NMDS axes represent
+   - What NMDS axes represent
-    How to read ellipses and centroids
+   - How to read ellipses and centroids
-    How to interpret PERMANOVA R² and p-values
+   - How to interpret PERMANOVA R² and p-values
-    How to report BETADISPER results alongside PERMANOVA Example results write-up for a publication
+   - How to report BETADISPER results alongside PERMANOVA
+   - Example results write-up for a publication

 ## 🔬 Methods Background

 The Dataset
   This analysis uses the same benthic macroinvertebrate dataset as the Diversity Analysis module.
 The data includes:

-    88 unique sampling stations
+   - 88 unique sampling stations
-    141 unique samples (BenSampID)
+   - 141 unique samples (BenSampID)
-    182 taxa (primarily family-level identifications)
+   - 182 taxa (primarily family-level identifications)
-    Two gradient types: Riffle and Boatable
+   - Two gradient types: Riffle and Boatable
-    Two seasons: Spring and Fall
+   - Two seasons: Spring and Fall

 Why NMDS?
   NMDS (Nonmetric Multidimensional Scaling) is the most widely used ordination method in stream ecology because:

-    It makes no assumptions about multivariate normality It works with Bray-Curtis dissimilarity, which is ideal for community data It handles the many zeros typical in species matrices Stress values provide a transparent measure of how well the 2D plot represents the data
+   - It makes no assumptions about multivariate normality
+   - It works with Bray-Curtis dissimilarity, which is ideal for community data
+   - It handles the many zeros typical in species matrices
+   - Stress values provide a transparent measure of how well the 2D plot represents the data

 Why Bray-Curtis?
   Bray-Curtis dissimilarity is standard for abundance-based community data:

-    Ranges from 0 (identical communities) to 1 (no shared taxa) Ignores joint absences (two sites lacking the same taxon are not made more similar) Sensitive to dominant taxa when combined with abundance data
+   - Ignores joint absences (two sites lacking the same taxon are not made more similar)
+   - Sensitive to dominant taxa when combined with abundance data

 Why log(x+1) + Wisconsin standardization?
   Raw abundance data are right-skewed and often dominated by a few taxa (e.g., Chironomidae).
 Two sequential transformations correct this:

-    log(x+1): Compresses the range of dominant taxa while preserving zeros Wisconsin double standardization: Scales by species maximum then by site total, giving rare taxa more balanced weight
+   - log(x+1): Compresses the range of dominant taxa while preserving zeros
+   - Wisconsin double standardization: Scales by species maximum then by site total, giving rare taxa more balanced weight

 ## 🎯 Learning Objectives
 After completing this module, you will be able to: